-As much as I love plain soft sugar cookies, there’s just something a little more special when you add the fresh lemon flavor.
-It gives it a bright and refreshing taste and leaves a zesty zing of citrus on the tip of your tongue.
+As much as I love plain soft sugar cookies there’s just something special when you add a fresh lemon flavor.
+Just like my lemon brownies and lemon crinkle cookies, it adds a bright, refreshing taste and leaves a zesty zing on the tip of your tongue.

-These lemon cookies are bursting at the seams with bright Spring flavors.
-The freshly squeezed lemon juice adds just the right amount of tartness to nicely balance out the sweetness from the soft sugar cookie.
-They are so light and fluffy and the powdered sugar icing really takes them over the top.
-These cookies will literally melt in your mouth.
-They are definitely a new favorite in my house…we all absolutely LOVED them!
+These glazed lemon cookies are bursting with bright spring flavors.
+The freshly squeezed lemon juice and zest adds just the right amount of tart to balance out the sweet, chewy cookie base.
+With the powdered sugar icing on top, they literally melt in your mouth!

 Baking Tips